White Pine Weevil

 Cultural Control Methods

 One alternative for preventive pruning is to avoid planting white pine or spruce in areas of high weevil hazard.
-In addition, bear in mind that heavy clay soils and densely sodded fields might increase the chance of weevil attack.
+Also, bear in mind that heavy clay soils and densely sodded fields might increase the chance of weevil attack.

 Close spacing of trees in a plantation stimulates height growth and natural pruning of weevil-attacked trees.
 In addition, the physical characteristics of bark in dense or overtopped stands reduces the likelihood of adult weevil attack and subsequent brood development.

-Partial shade helps protect the leaders from weevil attack by encouraging less preferred bark thickness and bark temperature.
+Partial shade helps protect the leaders from weevil attack by encouraging a bark thickness and a bark temperature that are less preferred by the weevils.
 Overtopping hardwoods or other conifer species help protect young pine and spruce when in the greatest need of protection.
 Overtopping tree density should provide 45% to 50% shade until the young trees are released when 16 to 18 feet high.
-However, the disadvantages of partial shade, reduced rate of growth and whipping injury, must be kept in mind.
+However, the disadvantages of partial shade (reduced rate of growth and whipping injury) must be kept in mind.

-Placing tanglefoot or other sticky substances on the wrapped leader, or wrapping tape with the sticky side out around the leader, may also prevent infestation.
-Never place sticky materials directly on the tree, as injury may result.
-During egg-laying season, a nylon stocking can be secured over the leader as a barrier to the female white pine weevil.
+Placing Tanglefoot® or similarly sticky substances on the wrapped leader, or wrapping tape around the leader (with the sticky side facing out), may also prevent infestation.
+However, never place sticky materials directly onto the tree surface itself, as injury to the tree may result.
+Instead, wrap something else around the tree first (aluminum foil or plastic wrap, for example) to hold the sticky material.
+During egg-laying season (mid-April through June), a nylon stocking can be secured over the leader as a physical barrier to the female white pine weevils.

-Corrective pruning of injured tops should remove all but a single, dominant shoot (one of the smallest) at the topmost healthy whorl.
-This promotes healing, resumption of vertical growth and straightening of stem form.
+Corrective pruning of injured tops should remove all but a single, dominant shoot at the topmost healthy whorl.
+This promotes healing, resumption of vertical growth and straightening of the stem form.
 Corrective pruning may be postponed until the year after weevil injury to ensure that at least one lateral branch survives ice and snow damage or repeated weevil attacks the following year.